Litany of the Saints: In other ceremonies

 A Vatican recommendation issued in 1988 proposes that the Litany can be appropriately used for the beginning of the Mass of the First Sunday of Lent, to offer a distinguishing mark for the beginning of Lent.

-The iBreviary website offers a text in English of the full Litany of Saints expanded with many additional saints, drawn in part from the bespoke litanies for particular liturgical occasions.
-It includes a note that in ceremonies involving the Pope, the canonized Popes are moved from their usual place to form part of an expanded list of Popes prior to other bishops and doctors.
+The iBreviary website offers a text in English of the full Litany of the Saints expanded with many additional saints, drawn in part from the bespoke litanies for particular liturgical occasions.
+It includes a note that in ceremonies involving the pope, the canonized popes are moved from their usual place to form part of an expanded list of popes prior to other bishops and doctors.

-Origen Controversy

-A commercially published setting of the Litany of Saints by John Becker includes the name of Origen among its additional saints.
-Although recognized by Pope Benedict XVI as a significant theologian, Origen is not listed in the Roman Martyrology and was anathematized in the year 553 for certain opinions he was alleged to have held.
-Origen's inclusion in a published litany, albeit without the official sanction of Catholic authorities, has resulted in vigorous comment in the blogosphere.

-1974 Graduale Romanum text

-The Latin text given below is the same as it appears in the 1974 version of the Roman Gradual.
-The Litany is divided in five sections: Supplicatio ad Deum (Prayer to God), Invocatio Sanctorum (Invocation of Saints), Invocatio ad Christum (Invocation to Christ), Supplicatio pro Variis Necessitatibus (Prayer for Various Needs), and Conclusio (Conclusion).